 In pursuit of excellence, Health and Human Services is dedicated to consistently monitoring performance and determining ways to improve efficiency and effectiveness in the services it administers and the programs that support the administration of those services.

 Aging Texas Well Strategic Plan

-The Aging Texas Well Strategic Plan – mandated by Executive Order RP-42 – is a comprehensive plan that outlines how HHSC, in collaboration with other state agencies, will elevate aging policy issues, guide state readiness, and promote increased preparedness for the growing older adult population.
+The Aging Texas Well Strategic Plan (PDF) – mandated by Executive Order RP-42 (PDF) – is a comprehensive plan that outlines how HHSC, in collaboration with other state agencies, will elevate aging policy issues, guide state readiness, and promote increased preparedness for the growing older adult population.

 With guidance from the Aging Texas Well Advisory Committee, HHSC updates the plan every two years.
 The 2022-23 plan identifies priorities of older adults, family caregivers, and aging service providers and outlines preliminary strategies for addressing these needs.

 Behavioral Health Services strives to improve its programmatic process through best practices and program evaluation, and looks to raise awareness about resources for mental illness and substance use disorder.

 - Disaster Behavioral Health Coordination

 - Mental Health Wellness for People with IDD